Arriva Midlands East: Fleet

 As of March 2025, the Arriva Midlands East fleet consists of approximately 169 vehicles.

-From January 2023, a brand new fleet of 8 Alexander Dennis Enviro 200 MMCs and 28 Alexander Dennis Enviro 400 MMCs entered service in Leicester, replacing Optare Versas and 2016 Alexander Dennis Enviro 400 MMCs respectively.
+From January 2023, a brand new fleet of 8 Alexander Dennis Enviro 200 MMCs and 28 Alexander Dennis Enviro 400 MMCs entered service in Leicester, replacing Optare Versas and older Alexander Dennis Enviro 400 MMCs respectively.

 During 2021 Leicester City Council successfully applied for £11 million of funding from the Government's ZEBRA scheme, which was used by Arriva Midlands to order 24 Wright StreetDeck Electroliner battery electric buses that were delivered by October 2023 and entered service from April 2024, mainly on the services 47, 48, 50 and 51 to the south of Leicester.
 They are Arriva's first electric double-decker buses delivered outside London, as well as the first low-height Wright Streetdeck Electroliners to be delivered.